legendofmaj/anijouhou/README.md

 }
 ```
 ## Switch between accounts
-Should you want to switch between multiple private accounts, you can do so with a shell script like the one shown below. <br>
+Should you want to switch between multiple private accounts, you can do so with a shell script like the one shown below.
-See [here](scripts/) for additional information on the script below.
 ```bash
 #!/bin/bash
 username_1="your_username"